efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-26-battle-city-showdown.md

 - Once per day you get a **free** 10 times lottery spin, don't forget to do it!
 - You'll get 20 Dice Fragments for winning a Ranked Duel up to three times a day.
 - Similar to the previous Battle City event, the "Treasure Room" will appear form April 29th onwards which rewards you with tons of Millennium Coins!
+- It is speculated that Yami Yugi will get the new skill {Card of Sanctity} after May 3rd!

 ### Rewards

 In addition to Gems, Gold, Keys and EX Jewels, the following cards can be drawn from the lottery!
 You can also obtain one copy each of these cards the Card Trader EX (he's next to Duel School).

 [deck](Skilled Blue Magician; Maha Vailo; Dark Sage; Swift Gaia the Fierce Knight; Kuriboh; Thousand Needles; Dark Hunter; Tactical Espionage Expert; The Portrait's Secret; Swordsman of Landstar; Fusion Sword Murasame Blade; Anti-Magic Arrows; Horn of the Unicorn; Multiply; Detonate; Bone Temple Block; Coffin Seller; Virus Cannon; Kaiser Dragon)

 You will also get rewards for clearing rounds:

 [slider](/img/content/events/2018/04/battle-city-showdown/slider-rewards.jpg)